anton15x/dropbox_ignore_service/README.md

 Dropbox Ignore Service is a command-line utility to exclude files or folders from syncing to dropbox.
 The files gets specified via the `.dropboxignore` file located in the root of a dropbox folder.

-The application makes it possible, to have folders/files on PC, but not in dropbox cloud.

 The motivation for development was to exclude node_modules automatically after such folder get created.

 - Cross-platform support (Windows, Linux, and macOS)